Investigation finds systemic abuse and misconduct within women's professional soccer – KION546

 The NWSL said Monday it would review the findings.

-In a statement, the league said in part, “We recognize the anxiety and mental strain that these pending investigations have caused and the trauma that many — including players and staff — are having to relive.”
+“We recognize the anxiety and mental strain that these pending investigations have caused and the trauma that many — including players and staff — are having to relive,” the league said in a statement.

 “This investigation’s findings are heartbreaking and deeply troubling,” said US Soccer President Cindy Parlow Cone.
 “The abuse described is inexcusable and has no place on any playing field, in any training facility or workplace.
 As the national governing body for our sport, US Soccer is fully committed to doing everything in its power to ensure that all players — at all levels — have a safe and respectful place to learn, grow and compete.”